disq/data-api-server/README.md

   - Pro: Easier to log/trace/sniff by third-party tools since all of the data is in the same place.
 For instance you can enable web-request logging in the load balancer and automatically get a backup of all your API calls.
   - Pro: Easier to test/use by non-developers (ie. in a web browser)
   - Con: Does not support lengthy data as opposed to POST or PUT
-  - Con: Can inadvertently get cached
+  - Con: Can inadvertently get cached (In our current implementation, cache-buster GET parameters would get stored as well)
   - Con: Escaping may become a problem when hand-testing

 ## Request Format